Updated: December 14, 2022

 - The platform allowed BASF to keep selling costs low

-BASF then relaunched its store two years later, merging with other platforms and partnering with competitors via other channels to sell their products as well as its own.
-The result is that these multi-channel initiatives led to three-fold growth, and now the company is generating revenue of around $800 million a year just from online activities.
+BASF then relaunched its store two years later, merging with other platforms and partnering with competitors via other channels to sell their industrial products as well as its own.
+The result is that these multi-channel initiatives led to enormous business growth.
+The company expects online sales of

-Big-data is another of those modern marketing buzzwords that seems firmly ensconced in the B2C sector.
+Big data is a modern marketing buzzword that seems firmly ensconced in the B2C sector.
 Harkening back to the earlier points about chemical companies being slow to change, many executives still rely on gut feeling when making decisions.

 It’s not nearly enough anymore.

 Just as consumer marketers use AI and analytics engines to mine vast amounts of data to glean insight and expand their margins, the same can be done in the B2B world.
 Machine learning solutions, for example, can tell both marketing and sales teams quite a bit.
-Marketers who mine meta-data from email, phone records, social signals, etc., can help their sales teams increase effectiveness.
+Marketers who mine meta-data from email, phone records, social signals, etc., can help their sales teams effectively market chemical products.

-In the end, digitalization is giving chemical companies another great benefit: making the customer journey easier.
-Even B2B buyers in the chemical industry want an Amazon-like experience, with tailored recommendations, low prices on many options and no hassle.
-In other words, a simple customer journey free of pain points.
+In the end, digital marketing in the chemical industry has incredible value: streamlining the customer journey.
+Even B2B buyers in the chemical business want an Amazon-like experience, with tailored recommendations, low prices on many options and no hassle.
+In other words, a simple buyer journey free of pain points.

-Those chemical marketers who realize this and adopt a B2C mentality will lead their industry into the next stage of global commerce.
+Those chemical marketers who realize this and adopt a digital plan will lead their industry into the next stage of global commerce.